 - Even after setting up an emergency fund, some people still feel difficult to part with cash.
 Heartland Boy would then preach about the virtues of delayed gratification, and how “suffering” a little now would go a long way into having a better tomorrow.

 - Cash top-up into your Special Account is an irreversible process.
-Before the age of 55, savings in the Special Account cannot be withdrawn and utilized for any purpose, including paying off your housing mortgages.
+Before the age of 55, savings in the Special Account cannot be withdrawn and utilized for any purpose, including paying off your housing mortgages or funding your child’s tertiary education.

 Not Utilized For Computation To Meet Minimum Sum For Investment